 Ragin' Cajuns Baseball Coach Tony Robichaux dies after heart attack

-LAFAYETTE - Reports say college baseball coach Tony Robichaux has died.
-He was 57 years old.
+LAFAYETTE - Storied college baseball coach Tony Robichaux has died at age 57.

-The Advocate reports UL's head baseball coach died Wednesday.
+The University of Louisiana at Lafayette confirmed the head baseball coach died Wednesday.
 He was recovering from his second surgery related to a heart attack he suffered over the weekend.

 Robichaux coached the Cajuns since 1995 and was the team's all-time leader with 1,177 career victories.